wdrach/cryptorx/README.md

 ## The future

-* switch "battle" mode to store data in postgres, and validate that it still works
+* evolutionary ml
 * Algorithm output should just be an order type, since we can only have 1 open order at any given time.
 It shouldn't be allowed to have all orders in the result.
 See the Order Builder below
-* evolutionary ml
 * fetch currencies from coinbase and store them in postgres
 * re-implement multicurrency (it was removed because the implementation was garbage)
 * implement a series of complex order attachments